 We accept that the Chief Executive was acting in good faith, and had taken significant action to ensure the legality of the process.
 However, the route chosen demonstrates the need to be more vigilant in ensuring the complementary roles of the statutory officers in protecting the Authority from risk.
 Appropriate action was not taken to ensure that the statutory duties and responsibilities of the Monitoring Officer and Chief Finance Officer roles were appropriately discharged by the incumbent officers or through alternative arrangements.
-The advice sought from the third party advisor at various intervals was based on answering specific questions and was not equivalent to the advice of a statutory monitoring officer in scope or in terms of postitutional status, or of a statutory chief finance officer.
+The advice sought from the third party advisor at various intervals was based on answering specific questions and was not equivalent to the advice of a statutory monitoring officer in scope or in terms of Constitutional status, or of a statutory chief finance officer.
 For example, third party legal advisors can not produce statutory reports under the relevant legislation and do not have the wider overview that such officers are required to have to effectively discharge their roles.

-which provided no guidance on how conflicts of interest between statutory officers should be managed or sufficient clarity on the use of delegated powers (See section 2 of this report).
+We note that the Chief Executive was not well served by the Combined Authority's Constitution which provided no guidance on how conflicts of interest between statutory officers should be managed or sufficient clarity on the use of delegated powers (See section 2 of this report).
 Significant reliance was therefore placed on the third party legal advisors to interpret the intention of the Constitution.
 We note that the Constitution was clear on the appointment of Directors and Statutory Officers being a matter for decision by the Combined Authority as a whole.